Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 1.  **The Source (Focusing Lens):** The context *defines* the query.
 As established in Section 4.4, the effective query $Q_{eff}$ is the result of the prompt interacting with the context history.
 A rich context sharpens the query, narrowing the search space to the correct internal representation.
 Without context, a prompt like "do it" is meaningless high-entropy noise.

 2.  **The Load (Space Consumer):** The context *occupies* the latent workspace.
 Every token in the context consumes attention bandwidth and working memory capacity.
-This leaves less room for the decompression process itself—the "scratchpad" needed to unfold the retrieved concept into a coherent answer.
+This leaves less room for the decompression process itself: the "scratchpad" needed to unfold the retrieved concept into a coherent answer.

 **The Fundamental Tension**